fannyf123/RJ-Auto-Metadata/README.md

     *   **Thread-Safe CSV Export:** High-concurrency processing support with atomic operations to prevent data corruption.
 *   **Extensive Customization & Configuration:**
     *   **Folder Selection:** Dedicated input and output folder paths.
 Ensures input/output are distinct.
-    *   **API Key Management:** Text area for multiple API keys per provider (Gemini/OpenAI/OpenRouter) with automatic persistence and last-five-character masking.
+    *   **API Key Management:** Text area for multiple API keys per provider (Gemini/OpenAI/OpenRouter/Groq) with automatic persistence and last-five-character masking.
 Supports loading/saving keys to/from `.txt` files.
 Option to show/hide keys in the UI.
     *   **API Key Paid Option:** New checkbox in the API Key section.
 If you have a paid Gemini API key, enable this option to allow the use of more workers than the number of API keys (removes the usual worker limit for free users).
 For free users, leave this unchecked to avoid hitting rate limits. **Note: Even with this option enabled, the maximum allowed workers is 100 for stability.**
-    *   **Provider & Model Selection:** Choose Gemini, OpenAI, or OpenRouter in the dropdown, then pick a specific model (e.g., `gemini-2.5-pro`, `openai/gpt-5`, `anthropic/claude-3.7-sonnet`).
+    *   **Provider & Model Selection:** Choose Gemini, OpenAI, OpenRouter, or Groq in the dropdown, then pick a specific model (e.g., `gemini-2.5-pro`, `openai/gpt-5`, `Llama 4 Scout`).
 Gemini still supports automatic rotation (`Auto Rotation`).
     *   **Prompt Quality:** Select the desired trade-off between result detail and speed (`Detailed`, `Balanced`, `Less`) via a dropdown, using different underlying prompts.
         *   _Note:_ Prompt length affects API token usage.
 Longer prompts (`Detailed`) consume more input tokens per request, potentially hitting token limits (TPM/TPD) faster.
 Shorter prompts (`Less`) are more token-efficient.
     *   **Keyword Count:** Specify the maximum number of keywords to request from the API (min 8, max 49).